MetriqOrg/go/ingest/README.md

 # Hello, World!
 As is tradition, we'll start with a simplistic example that ingests a single ledger from the network.
-We're immediately faced with a decision, though: _What's the backend?_ We'll use a **Captive Gramr backend** in this example because it requires (little-to-)no setup, but there are couple of alternatives available.
+We're immediately faced with a decision, though: _What's the backend?_ We'll use a **Captive Gravity backend** in this example because it requires (little-to-)no setup, but there are couple of alternatives available.
 You could also use:

-  - a **database** (via `NewDatabaseBackend()`), which would ingest ledgers stored in a Gramr database, or
+  - a **database** (via `NewDatabaseBackend()`), which would ingest ledgers stored in a Gravity database, or

   - a **remote Captive Core** instance (via `NewRemoteCaptive()`), which works much like Captive Core, but points to an instance that isn't (necessarily) running locally.